MetriqOrg/go/services/horizon/internal/docs/reference/errors/before-history.md

   "type": "https://lantah.network/orbitr-errors/before_history",
   "title": "Data Requested Is Before Recorded History", "status": 410,
-  "detail": "This horizon instance is configured to only track a portion of the stellar network's latest history.
+  "detail": "This horizon instance is configured to only track a portion of the lantah network's latest history.
 This request is asking for results prior to the recorded history known to this horizon instance."
 }
 ```